Your step-by-step application guide

 - Copy of passport or birth certificate;

 - official translations for documents not issued in English.
-Translators in Australia must be certified by the National Accerditation Authority for Translators and Interpreters (NAATI);
+Translators in Australia must be certified by the National Accreditation Authority for Translators and Interpreters (NAATI);

 - additional documents required for Advanced Standing application;